bverbist/fetch-xl/README.md

   * propagateResponse : to pass a success response back up the interceptorChain
   * propagateError : to pass an error response back up the interceptorChain
 * __effectActions:__
   * __awaitCall:__ if you need to call an asynchronous function (that returns a promise) during the intercept function.
-Yielding awaiCall will stop the intercept function until its promise is resolved.
+Yielding awaitCall will stop the intercept function until its promise is resolved.
 Surround it with a try-catch block if you want to handle the promise rejection.
   * you can add your own effectAction
 * __provided interceptors:__
   * interceptRequest-interceptors: